yuw006/yuw006.github.io/index.md

-## Hello
+### Intro
 My name is Yueqi Wang, and I am a Computer Engineering major at UCSD.
-Here is my linkedin [Link](https://www.linkedin.com/in/yueqi-wang-627561181/)
+Here is my [Linkedin](https://www.linkedin.com/in/yueqi-wang-627561181/)

 ### Skills
 - C++